Available triggers

 Use whichever platform your team already uses daily.
 If you are starting fresh, consider what else you need.

 Slack has a native Plutio integration with real-time delivery (seconds, not minutes).
 Discord requires Zapier with 2-15 minute delays depending on your plan.
-If notification speed matters, Slack is faster.
+If notification speed matters for time-sensitive events like payment confirmations, Slack is faster.
+For events like new project creation where a few minutes of delay does not affect the workflow, Discord works fine.

 Discord is built around community features with voice channels, screen sharing, and public servers.
 If your business involves client communities, Discord might already be part of your stack.
-Slack is more common in corporate and agency environments.
+Slack is more common in corporate and agency environments where teams need structured channels, thread conversations, and integrations with other business tools.

 Quick decision: If you already use Discord for team chat, add Plutio notifications there.
 If you do not have either yet and want the simplest Plutio setup, choose Slack for the native integration.